-September 15th marked my tenth anniversary in leadership at CCCC!
+September 15th marked my 10th anniversary in leadership at CCCC!
 A decade of leadership and I feel as fresh, as optimistic, and as motivated by our mission as I did the day I arrived.
 Perhaps more so, because now I understand CCCC a whole lot better!!

 But there are lots of other experienced ministry leaders who have learned lessons from their leadership, so I asked a few and, as a treat, they will share the most important lessons that God taught them too.
 It’s a lot less stressful to learn from others than to learn for yourself, so here are some lessons that others have paid the price to learn.